kouzant/FileCrypto/README.md

 Compile
 -------

 To compile it you will need Maven.
-Type **mvn package** to generate a jar file.
+Type **mvn package -DskipTests** to generate a jar file without running the unit tests.

 Run
 ---